puncsky/system-design-and-architecture/en/2018-07-22-b-tree-vs-b-plus-tree.md

 comments: true
 categories: system design
 language: en
-abstract: "A B+ tree can be seen as B tree in which each node contains only keys.
+description: "A B+ tree can be seen as B tree in which each node contains only keys.
 Pros of B+ tree can be summarized as fewer cache misses.
 In B tree, the data is associated with each key and can be accessed more quickly."
 references:
     - https://stackoverflow.com/questions/870218/differences-between-b-trees-and-b-trees
 ---